-[The Wawona Hotel and grounds will be closed for renovations through the spring of 2021, but don’t let that stop you from enjoying a peaceful, relaxing stay in the area.
+Note: [The Wawona Hotel annex building will be closed for renovations in 2021, but don’t let that stop you from enjoying a peaceful, relaxing stay in the area.
 Try a private Wawona cabin or vacation home instead.]

 The Wawona Hotel occupies a key location within the Wawona community.
 Located just a short drive or stroll from The Redwoods In Yosemite, the main Victorian-era lodge is a National Historic Landmark, built in 1876.
 The main lodge and the collection of six smaller buildings constructed between 1876 and 1916 occupy the expansive grounds and hearken back to an older time.